Mobius1/XpM/README.md

 Config.Leaderboard = {
-    Enabled     = true,     -- Enable the leaderboard ShowPing    = true,     -- Show player pings on the leaderboard Order       = "rank"    -- Order the player list by "name", "rank" or "id" }
+    Enabled     = true,     -- Enable the leaderboard ShowPing    = true,     -- Show player pings on the leaderboard Order       = "rank",   -- Order the player list by "name", "rank" or "id" PerPage     = 12        -- Max players to show per page
+}
 ```